Leon18102010/Quiz/README.md

 # Quiz
-You have to Answer my Questions print("My Projeckt is Victarina ")
+You have to Answer my Questions
+"My Projeckt is Victarina "